NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/_index.md

 # Connect devices

-Configure devices to send DNS queries to Cloudflare, or proxy all traffic leaving the device through Cloudflare's network.
+Configure devices to send DNS queries to Khulnasoft, or proxy all traffic leaving the device through Khulnasoft's network.

 {{<directory-listing>}}